Budyonnovsk: History

 The town was founded in 1799 by Armenian settlers from Derbent.
+According to the 1926 census, it had a population of 15,775, 46.8% Russian, 31,4% Armenian, and 19.4% Ukrainian.

 During World War II, Budyonnovsk was occupied by German troops from August 18, 1942 to January 10, 1943.

-The Budyonnovsk hospital hostage crisis took place in Budyonnovsk from June 14 to 19 of 1995.
+The Budyonnovsk hospital hostage crisis took place in Budyonnovsk from June 14 to 19, 1995.

 Administrative and municipal status

 Within the framework of administrative divisions, Budyonnovsk serves as the administrative center of Budyonnovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of krai significance of Budyonnovsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of krai significance of Budyonnovsk is incorporated within Budyonnovsky Municipal District as Budyonnovsk Urban Settlement.

 Climate

 Budyonnovsk has a humid continental climate (Köppen: Dfa) with low precipitation, much sunlight and large differences between summer and winter.
 The town experiences some of the hottest summers in Russia.
 Although precipitation is relatively low, the proximity of the Caspian Sea brings significant humidity, causing a steamy summer heat.